lumicks/pylake/docs/examples/kon/kon.rst

     P(t) = k'_{on}e^{-k'_{on}t} = \frac{1}{\tau_{on}} e^{-t/\tau_{on}}

 Below, we fit an exponential function to the distribution of time intervals using Pylake.
 The parameter `discretization_timestep` accounts for the discrete nature of the data: all time intervals are a multiple of the kymo line time.
 For this dataset, we could ignore this parameter, because the average time interval is much larger than the kymo line time.
 When the observed time intervals are close to the kymo line time, it is important to include this parameter for a good fit.
 We cannot observe time intervals smaller than the line time, which is accounted for by adding the parameter `min_observation_time`. ::

-    single_exponential_fit = lk.DwelltimeModel(np.array(intervals_total), n_components=1, , discretization_timestep = kymo1.line_time_seconds, min_observation_time = kymo1.line_time_seconds)
+    single_exponential_fit = lk.DwelltimeModel(np.array(intervals_total), n_components=1, discretization_timestep=kymo1.line_time_seconds, min_observation_time=kymo1.line_time_seconds)

     plt.figure()
     single_exponential_fit.hist()